- Find a Trail

-The smooth, paved trail unfurls north from the depot and is an easy ride: level and straight as an arrow for just over 10 miles to the southern outskirts of Sarasota with only a few well-marked street crossings on low-volume roads.
-The only steep spot comes at the US 41 pedestrian overpass, but shift gears and you’ll make it just fine.
+The smooth, paved trail unfurls north from the depot and is an easy ride: level and straight as an arrow for just over a dozen miles to Bahia Vista Street in Sarasota, with only a few well-marked street crossings on low-volume roads.
+Once in Sarasota, the trail curves to the west on a three-mile extension completed in 2022, before coming to an end in downtown Sarasota at Fruitville Road.
+The only steep spot comes at the US 41 pedestrian overpass but shift gears and you’ll make it just fine.
 Several other smaller bridge crossings over waterways offer picturesque views.

 Much of the trail is exposed, but shaded benches with drinking fountains appear nearly every mile, making the experience comfortable.
 Multiple trailheads with free parking also make the route very customizable with easy opportunities for getting on and off the trail.

 About midway, the trail transverses the sprawling Oscar Scherer State Park, which offers ample opportunities for outdoor recreation, including camping, hiking, canoeing and kayaking along South Creek, and fishing and swimming in Lake Osprey.

 Like much of the state, nature is close at hand along the trail and you’re likely to see many types of birds, lizards, snakes, tortoises, and rabbits.
 Watch for the trail’s many interpretive signs to identify and learn more about the regional flora and fauna, as well as signs about the area’s history.

 Should you have extra time and energy, explore the 8.6-mile Venetian Waterway Park Trail, which heads south from the Historic Venice Train Depot to Caspersen Beach (perhaps best known for the prehistoric shark teeth that wash up on shore) and then continues back up the other side of the Gulf Intracoastal Waterway.